Trans at Ohio State

 Faculty and Staff

 If you are an employee of the University (excluding student employees), you can set your preferred name on Workday.
-For steps on how to do so, visit admin.resources.osu.edu/workday/workday-for-employees/personal-information-change
+For steps on how to do so, check out our page on Ohio State's Preferred Name Policy.

-For steps to change your name in the State of Ohio, click here.
+For steps on how to change your name and/or sex/gender markers in the State of Ohio, visit our page on Changing Legal Name and Legal Sex.

 Wexner Medical Center operates a Transgender Primary Care Clinic at two locations.

-Trans Mental Health with Counseling and Consultation Services
+Trans Mental Health with Counseling and Consultation Service

 Involvement Opportunities